Kalvium National Entrance Test

 Where you can study

-A KNET score unlocks admission into the Kalvium B.Tech CSE programme at any of nine partner universities.
+A KNET score unlocks admission into the Kalvium B.Tech CSE programme at any of nine partner universities currently taking KNET admissions for the 2026-27 cycle.
 The programme is the same.
 The location, campus life, and tuition vary.
+The Kalvium partner network is larger; the nine listed here are the campuses for the current cycle.

 University Location Yearly tuition